 The product description may talk about it being able to handle cold ash, warm ash, and hot ash.
 But to ensure your vacuum cleaner stays in top condition, do not use it on hot ash.

 Like the Shop-Vac 4041300, the filtration of the Shop-Vac 4041400 impressed us.
 We were able to get all the ash we used for the test in one sweep.
-We also didn’t have to worry about inhaling some of the ash particles.
+We also didn’t have to worry about inhaling some ash particles.

 Besides the filter efficiency, the suction was quick enough.
-As with every other ash vacs we tested, we didn’t have to wait long for this vacuum to clean out the test amount of ash.
+As with every other ash vac we tested, we didn’t have to wait long for this vacuum to clean out the test amount of ash.

-While the BACOENG Ash Vacuum produced the lowest amount of noise, this comes close.
+While the BACOENG Ash Vacuum produced the lowest noise, this comes close.
 We’d say it was only about as loud as a washing machine – of course, this is less noise than what you’d typically expect from a vacuum cleaner.

 The 5-gallon capacity of the Shop-vac 4041400 works just fine for domestic cleaning.
 It should also be fine for moderate to large amounts of contract cleanings.